 Despite all the advances that have helped in understanding this disease, the prognosis is extremely poor.
 CJD is invariably fatal.
 Death often occurs within 1 year of symptom onset.

 Creutzfeldt-Jakob disease (CJD) affects about 1 person in every 1 million individuals per year worldwide.
 Rapidly progressive dementias can occur due to neurodegenerative, toxic-metabolic, infectious, autoimmune or neoplastic etiologies, and extensive workup for reversible and treatable causes is needed.
 CJD and other prion diseases should be considered in the differential, during the workup of rapidly progressive ataxia or hemiparesis with cognitive deficit within weeks to months.

-The diagnosis and management of CJD is with an interprofessional team that includes a neurologist, pathologist, internist, ICU nurses and an intensivist.
+The diagnosis and management of CJD are with an interprofessional team that includes a neurologist, pathologist, internist, ICU nurses, and an intensivist.
 The disorder is very rare and is very rapidly progressive.
 Most of these patients need ICU admission but there is no specific treatment.
-Most patients are dead within a few weeks/months.
+Most patients are deceased within a few weeks/months.
 Counseling of the family is important because no treatment works and death is inevitable.

 |||Ishibashi D,Homma T,Nakagaki T,Fuse T,Sano K,Satoh K,Mori T,Atarashi R,Nishida N, Type I interferon protects neurons from prions in in vivo models.
 Brain : a journal of neurology.
 2019 Feb 7; [PubMed PMID: 30753318]|